AdobeDocs/campaign-classic.en/help/integrations/using/pipeline-troubleshooting.md

 **Pipelined fails with "the subject must be a valid organization or client"**

-The Organization identifier configuration is not valid.
+The Organization ID configuration is not valid.

-1. Check that the IMSOrgId is set in the serverConf.xml.
+1. Check that the Organization ID (ImsOrgId) is set in the serverConf.xml.
-1. Look for an empty IMSOrgId in the instance config file that can override the default.
+1. Check if an empty Organization ID in the instance configuration file could override the default one.
 If so, remove it.
-1. Check that the IMSOrgId matches that of the customer in the Experience Cloud.
+1. Check that the Organization ID is correct.
+To find your Organization ID, refer to [this page](https://experienceleague.adobe.com/docs/core-services/interface/administration/organizations.html){_blank}

 **Pipelined fails with "invalid key"**